 Under the hood was where the real awesomeness was.
 A 345 cubic inch HEMI V8 with dual 4-barrel carburetors connected to a TorqueFlite automatic transmission provided 345 horsepower.
 It was the first the first base production car to hit the magic, one horsepower per cubic inch threshold.
 This was a standard combination on the Adventurer.

-DeSoto managed to sell 1,650 Adventurer 2-door hardtops for the 1957 model year.
-This was around a 66 percent increase in sales on the previous year.
-If you had ordered one back then it would have cost you around $3,997.
+DeSoto managed to sell just 300 Adventurer Convertibles for the 1957 model year.
+Even the hardtop managed just 1,650 sales – This was around a 66 percent increase in sales on the previous year though (there was no convertible for 1956).